 It’s very likely that you’ve seen this tool before on other websites and that’s because it works.
-One of the best ways to drive high quality traffic to your website is through direct referrals and one of the best ways to get direct referrals is to make it easy for your visitors to share your web pages with others through social media.
-Encourage your visitors to share your webpages with others by having share buttons ready and waiting to be clicked so your content can be shared easily across Facebook, Twitter, Google+, Pinterest, WhatsApp, SMS and email.
-Simply having these buttons easily accessible on the top, sidebar and bottom of the page can make a difference in the amount of shares your content receives plus it acts as social proof.
+One of the best ways to drive high-quality traffic to your website is through direct referrals and one of the best ways to get direct referrals is to make it easy for your visitors to share your web pages with others through social media.
+Encourage your visitors to share your webpages with others by having share buttons ready and waiting to be clicked so your content can be shared easily across Facebook, Twitter, Google+, Pinterest, WhatsApp, SMS, and email.
+Simply having these buttons easily accessible on the top, sidebar, and bottom of the page can make a difference in the number of shares your content receives plus it acts as social proof.

 CTA Smart Bar

 This Smart Bar option is exactly like the previous one, however, instead of an email collection field, it includes a call-to-action button instead.
 Like we’ve mentioned before, the call-to-action buttons are an ideal way to encourage your visitors to take action whether it’s by downloading an ebook or to redirect them to another part of your website, and the Call-to-Action Smart Bar does just that in a simple, compact and understated way.